syracuseio/openhacksyr.github.io/FAQ.md

 [Clean Blog theme](http://ironsummitmedia.github.io/startbootstrap-clean-blog-jekyll/).
 It is hosted on [github pages](http://pages.github.com).

-This site and all its contents are Open Source, and the source code can be found [here](http://github.com/OpenHackSyr/openhacksyr.github.io).
+This site and all its contents are open source, and the source code can be found [here](http://github.com/OpenHackSyr/openhacksyr.github.io).